top of page

 The condor´s house

 In 1995, Fernando Polanco and his uncle Galo Plaza met Friedman and Heide Köster, a couple of German biologists dedicated to animals’ rescue.
 They took care of two condors by then.
 After getting to know the Rinconada de San Pedro, located inside Hacienda Zuleta, they created an aviary for both birds and others that would continue coming.
-Thanks to the donation of private companies and monetary contributions, the cages that currently house six condors were built.
+Thanks to the donation of private companies and monetary contributions, the cages that currently house ten condors were built.

 Taita llegada Zuleta 5.jpeg